 Based on the evidence related to long and short-term risk before the Commission Panel we are in agreement with describing FEI as the "benchmark utility" rather than a "low-risk benchmark utility."
 While the Panel has determined that the level of risk is somewhat less in a number of areas than those which existed at the time of the 2009 Decision, there has been little change in many areas.
 Therefore, we are of the view that describing FEI as low-risk would not be appropriate.
 Accordingly, for the purposes of Stage 2 of the GCOC, FEI will be referred to as the benchmark utility.
-The common equity component and the approved ROE in this Decision will serve as the benchmark cost of capital for any other utility in British Columbia that uses the benchmark utility to set rates.
+The common equity component and the approved ROE in this Decision will serve as the benchmark utility to set rates.

 The issue as to whether FEI is a pure-play gas distribution received little direct attention beyond the October 4, 2012 procedural conference.
 However, the Commission Panel has considered the issue in the context of the level of throughput related to alternative energy initiatives.
-It appears that FEI's forecasted throughput related to alternative energy initiatives is relatively small.
+It appears that FEI's forecasted throughput related to alternative energy initiatively small.
 Under cross-examination, FBCU witness, Mr. Stout with reference to natural gas transportation initiatives stated: